Jestercheek123/EvaP/Evaluation-States.md

 1. Create a new semester.
 1. Import the data.
 All courses are now in the state **new**.
 1. You probably should spot-check the data after importing.
-1. [[Assign questionnaires]].
+1. [[Assign questionnaires | Questionnaires: Assignment]].
 These are the default questionnaires based on the course type and can be changed per course later on.

 [[Files/states_of_a_course.png]]